 Appellate Procedures.
 The appellate panel shall review the pertinent record made in the original court and no other evidence except as specified in Section

-I.1.c.iii. of Appendix C. The hearing on appeal shall be closed, except to the extent provided in Section E.4. of Appendix C. Only the accused student and his or her student counsel, the appropriate Student Attorney General or his or her designee, the complainant and his or her support person as specified in Section IV.B. of this Instrument, and witnesses providing specific testimony under Section I.1.c.iii. of Appendix C shall be permitted to participate.
+I.1.c.iii. of Appendix C. The hearing on appeal shall be closed, except to the extent provided in Section E.4. of Appendix C. Only the accused student and the accused student’s counsel, the appropriate Student Attorney General or the Student Attorney General’s designee, the complainant and the complainant’s support person as specified in Section IV.B. of this Instrument, and witnesses providing specific testimony under Section I.1.c.iii. of Appendix C shall be permitted to participate.
 In no case may a licensed attorney or a person who has passed a state bar examination assist or be present during the proceedings, except to the extent specified in Section IV.A.3. of this Instrument.
-In the course of the proceedings, the presiding officer shall permit members of the appellate panel to ask questions as they deem appropriate, and shall permit the accused student to concisely present the grounds for appeal, the Student Attorney General or his or her designee to address the merits of the appeal, and the accused student to offer a concluding summation.
+In the course of the proceedings, the presiding officer shall permit members of the appellate panel to ask questions as they deem appropriate, and shall permit the accused student to concisely present the grounds for appeal, the Student Attorney General or the Student Attorney General’s designee to address the merits of the appeal, and the accused student to offer a concluding summation.
 Following the concluding summation, the members of the appellate panel will deliberate in private, reach a decision by majority vote using secret ballots, and promptly announce their judgment.
 The presiding officer shall as promptly as practicable provide the accused student, the complainant, and the Judicial Programs Officer with a written statement of the rationale for the decision.

 Petition for Further Review by the Chancellor from Determinations of the University Hearings Board